How Does a Sales Tax Certificate Work?

 Did you know that your business can save on taxes by not paying sales taxes on certain products you buy?
 Depending on the state where you do business and the types of products you buy, you could save from 4% to 10% on state and local taxes for qualified products.
 The savings come on items your business purchases for resale or components you buy to make something for resale.

-A sales tax certificate is for exemption from sales tax paid, not sales taxes you collect from customers.
+A sales tax certificate is for exemption from sales tax you paid, not sales taxes you collect from customers.
 To collect sales taxes in a state, you must complete a registration process for a state sales tax permit with that state.

-How Sales Tax Certificates Work
+How a Sales Tax Certificate Works

 When you buy products for your business, you would typically be required to pay sales tax on them.
 But you are not using them in your business: You are reselling these products at retail price.
 To avoid paying sales tax, you must file an application to your state to be exempt from sales tax on these purchases.